Bankstown Central: Transport

 The Bankstown line offers frequent services to Bankstown station which is a short walk from the centre.

 Bankstown Central has bus connections to Greater Western Sydney, Inner West, St George, Sutherland Shire, as well as local surrounding suburbs.
-It is served by Punchbowl Bus Company, Transit Systems and Transdev NSW.
+It is served by Transit Systems and U-Go Mobility.
 The majority of its bus services are operated from the bus interchange at the eastern end of The Mall.

 Bankstown Central also has multi-level car parks with 3,174 spaces.